 This investment does not provide a regular or consistent income stream.
 Interest and capital are repaid upon full or partial (pro rata repayment) sale of the funded livestock.
 On average loans are repaid in full within 9 months.

 You may elect to leave your funds in cash, reinvest both capital and interest in further loans or reinvest the principal component only.

 Borrowers pay an establishment fee of 1% if the loan application is successful and fully funded.
-This fee is capitalised onto the loan and funded by investors.
-SocietyOne receives a Servicer Fee of up to 1.65% p.a. of the amount of the loan for originating and managing the loan through to repayment.
+This fee is capitalised into the loan and funded by investors.
+SocietyOne AgriLending receives a Servicer Fee of up to 3.25% p.a. of the amount of the loan for originating and managing the loan through to repayment.
 The Servicer Fee is deducted from borrowers' repayments before returns are paid to investors.

 Livestock loans are not a liquid investment as there is currently no secondary market to sell loans.
 Loan investments are held for the term of the loan unless the borrower repays early (which they may do without penalty).
-Each loan has a maximum term of 18 months; however, on average loans are repaid within 6 to 9 months.
+Each loan has a maximum term of 12 months; however, historically loans are repaid within 6 to 9 months.

-Major risks include a shortfall upon sale of the secured livestock due to lower market prices, which are not adequately offset by the weight gain of the funded herd or loss of cattle through natural causes.
-Where there are any shortfalls there is recourse back to the livestock agent as borrower on record and the investor is at this point exposed to the credit risk of the borrower.
-Investors are advised to read and understand the investment Memorandum in detail and in particular the section on risks.
+Major risks include a shortfall upon sale of the secured livestock due to lower market prices that are not adequately offset by the weight gain of the funded herd or loss of cattle through natural causes.
+Where there are any shortfalls there is recourse back to the livestock agent as the borrower on record and the investor is at this point exposed to the credit risk of the borrower.
+Investors are advised to read and understand the investment Information Memorandum in detail and in particular the section on risks.